-To deploy the Artix J2EE Connector to WebSphere:
+To deploy the Artix J2EE Connector to WebSphere for outbound connections-that is, when exposing a J2EE application to a Web service:

 - 1. Set the Artix environment before running WebSphere.
-See "Setting the Artix Environment" on page 70 for more detail. - 2.
-Run the following Jython script to deploy the Artix J2EE Connector and create a connection factory:
+See "Setting the Artix Environment" on page 64 for more detail. - Run the following Jython script to deploy the Artix J2EE Connector and create a connection factory: